 Easily grown in average, medium, well-drained soils in full sun to part shade.
 Plants of this species are noted for their shade tolerance, however too much shade decreases flower production.
 Prefers rich, loamy, acidic soils.
 Mulch roots in winter.
 Top growth is not reliably winter hardy throughout USDA Zone 5 where plants may suffer tip dieback or die entirely to the ground in harsh winters.
 When plants die to the ground in winter, the roots often survive and send up new shoots in spring.

-Wilt and root rot can be significant problems, particularly in hot and humid climates of the South.
+Wilt and root rot can be troublesome, particularly in hot and humid climates of the South.
+Leaf spot, mildew and rust are less threatening.
 Susceptible to nematodes which can cause root rot.
-Leaf spot, mildew and rust are less threatening.
+Watch for thrips and scale.

 Low hedge or edger.
 Excellent for mass planting.
 Wood margins, slopes and naturalized areas.
 Fruit-laden stems are treasured for cut flower arrangements.